COVID-19 risks

 State of Emergency extended for Putumayo and Mariscal Ramon Castilla counties in Loreto

-1. The Peruvian government has announced in the Official Gazette that it will extend the state of emergency it had imposed for security purposes in the counties of Putumayo (bordering Colombia) and Mariscal Ramón Castilla (bordering both Colombia and Brazil) in the State of Loreto for 60 days, starting from February 7.
+1 The Peruvian government has announced in the Official Gazette that it will extend the state of emergency it had imposed for security purposes in the counties of Putumayo (bordering Colombia) and Mariscal Ramón Castilla (bordering Colombia and Brazil) in the state of Loreto for 60 days, from April 8.

 2 The declaration will restrict some of the constitutional rights in the affected areas during this period, such as the inviolability of the home, freedom of movement, assembly, and personal freedom.